 “They want to mine the sand in Jackson County, put it on giant trucks, and drive it to Monroe County, where they will load it onto trains at this new transloading facility to be built along the existing Union Pacific rail line,” Feinauer says.
 “It’s a perfect example of trying to destroy something that we need, this untouched pristine wetland, to facilitate fossil fuel infrastructure that we don’t need and that’s making our climate problems even worse.”

 Clean Wisconsin and the Ho-Chunk Nation sued the DNR in 2017 to block the permit and ultimately won.
 Meteor Timber appealed that decision to Monroe County Circuit Court, and in September of 2020, Clean Wisconsin and the Ho-Chunk Nation won again.
-The Georgia company has since taken the case to the Court of Appeals, where another ruling could come as early as this fall.
+The Georgia company has since taken the case to the Court of Appeals, where another ruling is expected on December 16.

 Feinauer acknowledges it has taken years of work protect the small, largely unseen wetland that sits on private property, a place few people will ever visit.